I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 First, let me briefly summarize the outline of FOX within the scope of the official announcement.

 I won't go into the details of each component here, because trying to break down FOX alone would fill an entire article.
-The main topic is "where to start small without simply replicating the official configuration."
+The main topic is "how to start small without simply replicating the official configuration."

-Here's the main topic.
+Here's where we get to the main point.

 FOX Configuration How to Start with Mini-FOX